-Question: What questions need to be answered to get an uncontested divorce in Florida?
+What questions need to be answered for an uncontested divorce in Florida?

 The first question that needs to be answered in “what will happen with your marital assets?”
 Simply, marital assets are those assets that you and your spouse have acquired during your marriage – a house, cars, personal property, bank accounts, and so on.